 Expert Clinical Professionals

 ICDL’s therapy center has access to experienced, expert professionals including the Clinical Advisor, Dr. Gil Tippy and Clinical consultant, Dr. Gerard Costa, as well as many other practitioners.
 The center provides intensive Floortime sessions where families can come from one to four weeks at a time with involved family members who are supported and trained in Floortime.
-Jeff oversees the center, having years of experience working in child development as a professional counsellor and finds Floortime powerful, respectful and loving and very successful in supporting and helping those with developmental differences thrive.
+Jeff oversees the center, having years of experience working in child development as a professional counsellor and finds Floortime powerful, respectful, loving and very successful in supporting and helping those with developmental differences thrive.

 Virtual Coaching for Parents